 Choosing a camera is the first step on your way to making videos that you can share on Vimeo.
 There are a lot of options to choose from including camcorders, simple point, and shoot cameras, and nowadays cellphones with built-in video cameras.
 Where do you even start?
 Check out the video below for a quick rundown of your various movie making options.

 Let’s review the main differences between cellphones and camcorders video shooting capabilities.

-•Mobile uploading, if you’re just shooting short clips you can upload them directly to Vimeo from your phone.
-Just check the upload email address specific to your account, it’s right on your upload page.
+If you’re just shooting short clips you can upload them directly to Vimeo from your phone.
+Just check the upload email address specific to your account, it’s right on your upload page

-•Viewing, both cellphones and camcorders use LCD screens to show you the image that’s being captured.
-Your camcorder comes with a viewfinder so you can focus your attention on what your recording.
+Both cellphones and camcorders use LCD screens to show you the image that’s being captured.
+Your camcorder comes with a viewfinder so you can focus your attention on what you’re recording.
 It’s also pretty handy when you’re shooting video outside on a sunny day, since your LCD screen will be covered in glare.
 Your LCD will also have icons on it to show if it’s currently recording video, how much memory or tape is left, and how full the battery is.

 The right camera for you is the one that allows you to make the videos you want by giving you the tools and controls you need!